How to use essential oils

 To search through some of our delicious Essential Oils for Food & Drink recipes, click here.

 Is it safe to use essential oils internally?

 Many people argue that essential oils are not safe to use internally, however, this practice has been validated and confirmed through many years of scientific research and studies.
 There is plenty of information to guide users on the correct way to use certain oils internally.

 Many of the foods we consume already have a small amount of essential oils and our bodies are already capable of metabolizing and processing them. doTERRA essential oils are 100% pure and therefore those listed as safe to use internally are safe to use internally, although dosage and consumption must be on an oil by oil basis.

 Taking essential oils internally is not something to be taken lightly though and their potency and physiological relevance must be understood before they are used in this way.

-Some oils could potentially caused irritation or an allergic type reaction.
-There is a difference between using essential oils as food flavoring and using them for health issues due to the amount of concentrated oil that is being consumed and this brings up potential safety issues.
+Some oils could potentially cause irritation or an allergic-type reaction.
+There is a difference between using essential oils as a food flavoring and using them for health issues due to the amount of concentrated oil that is being consumed and this brings up potential safety issues.

 Many professionals recommend the use of essential oils internally only under the guidance of a qualified aromatherapist or medical practitioner.